Cross Currents (1935 film)

-Cross Currents is a 1935 British comedy film directed by Adrian Brunel and starring Ian Colin, Marjorie Hume and Evelyn Foster.
+Cross Currents (also known as Nine Days Blunder) is a 1935 British comedy film directed by Adrian Brunel and starring Ian Colin, Marjorie Hume and Evelyn Foster.
+It was written by Pelham Leigh-Aman and Adrian Brunel, based on the novel Nine Days Blunder by Gerald Elliott.
 The film was made as a quota quickie supporting feature, for distribution by Paramount to allow them to meet the annual quota established by the British government.
 Much of the film was shot on location in Cornwall.

-It was based on the novel Nine Days Blunder by Gerald Elliott.
+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Plot

-A Devon Vicar mistakenly comes under suspicion of murdering a rival in love.
+Three residents of a Devon village, the Reverend Eustace Hickling, Major Murdock and Commander Mannering, are rival suitors for the widowed Mrs. Stepping Drayton.
+When Murdock disappears, Hickling and Mannering are suspected of murder.
+Then they, too, vanish.
+When all parties turn up again, Murdock reveals that he staged his disappearance in order to unmask an unscrupulous share dealer.